pcoz/ailang/AILang_Specification.md

 ## Introduction

 AILang is a natural language programming system designed for execution by AI systems.
 It allows users to write computational logic using structured English that AI can reliably interpret and execute.
 AILang programs are written in controlled natural language that balances human readability with computational precision.
-Unlike traditional programming languages that require compilation, AILang is executed directly by AI systems using this specification as a reference guide.
+Unlike traditional programming languages, AILang is executed directly by AI systems using this specification as a reference guide.

+AILang serves as both a production language for AI-executed programs and a rapid prototyping tool that can later be converted to traditional programming languages when needed.

 ## Technical Foundation and Architecture